 Warm coats to be discreetly delivered to children in need by teachers in Lincoln, Maine

-Believe it or not, over one million dollars worth of new quality clothes, necessary household items, children's books and other merchandise has been delivered into the hands of those most in need in poverty areas of rural Maine in the last three years via more than 50 distribution partners such as homeless shelters, food pantries and Head Starts.
-This project, directed by experienced volunteer Dannette Ellis, has mushroomed faster than we have ever dreamt.
+Believe it or not, over two million dollars (over $800,000 in 2013) worth of new quality clothes, necessary household items, children's books and other merchandise has been delivered into the hands of those most in need in poverty areas of rural Maine in the last three years via more than 90 distribution partners such as homeless shelters, food pantries and Head Starts.
+This project, directed by experienced volunteer Dannette Ellis, has mushroomed faster than we have ever dreamed it would.

-Although our primary focus is Northern Maine, we are now receiving calls from all over the state for our two latest donations — diapers and warm coats.
-We have been chosen by a major distributor for the national Diaper Bank Network to deliver 100,000 diapers thoughout Maine.
-We also received 1,500 new warm coats for the State of Maine last fall and hope to receive ever more this year.
+Although our primary focus has been northern rural Maine, we are now receiving requests from all over the State for our recent donations of diapers, warm coats, Nike sports clothing, Crayola Crayons, personal hygiene items, and household items from Bed, Bath and Beyond.
+We have been chosen by a major distributor for the National Diaper Bank Network to deliver 100,000 diapers.
+In 2012 we received 1,500 new warm coats for the State of Maine and in 2013 we received 6,500 and hope to receive more this year.
 After all, we are often the coldest place in the nation and the need is so great.
 Recently, Catholic Charities, which has food pantries in small isolated regions of Maine, agreed to distribute coats and other needed items to those poverty areas.

 We are very grateful for the donations received from the Houlton Rotary Club, Bangor Savings Bank, Machias Savings Bank, Katahdin Trust, the Maine Community Foundation and other donors.
 We are in continuous need of donations to pay for shipping and handling costs.

 Rachel's Bridge is finallY a reality!